Chic African Culture Africa Factbook

 African Proverbs Monday to Sunday Courage

-African proverbs teach courage does not come from what you think you can do when you become too tired, too busy, or too stressed but your ability to withstand great force and pressure and still get the job done.
+African proverbs teach courage does not come from what you think you can do when you become too tired, too busy, or too stressed but your ability to withstand tremendous force and pressure and still get the job done.

 Nothing is got without pains but a bad name - African Proverb

 An African proverb typically refers to a short clever saying that offers some kind of wisdom.
 African proverbs became known as the wisest type of speech for the wisest man in the ancient world.
-African elders throughout the continent of Africa wrote thousands of Proverbs and folklore, they collected this knowledge and passed generation to generation a fountainhead of wisdom literature.
+African elders throughout the continent of Africa wrote thousands of Proverbs and folklore; they collected this knowledge and passed from generation to generation a fountainhead of wisdom literature.

 Monday to Sunday Sun to Moon with Courage.
 African Proverbs on 24/7 courage, strength and resilience.